4jamesccraven/mkdev/docs/config.md

 # Mkdev Configuration Wiki
 Mkdev is configured by a TOML file stored at `$XDG_CONFIG_HOME/mkdev/config.toml`.
-At the moment, there are only two tables, counting the global table.
+At the moment, there are only two tables, counting the global options as a "table".
 This may change in the future.
+It is very limited currently, but as mkdev grows in scope, so too will the config file's role.

 ## Global Options
 - recipe_dir: path [optional]